-In the time it took Renée to go outside and snap a few pictures of the exterior, two small platters of warm corn bread were delivered to our seats.
+In short order, two small platters of warm corn bread were delivered to our seats.
 The corn bread was moist and sweet without being cakey or sticky, and came with a small service cup of honey butter.

 A few minutes later, our meal arrived: a plate heaped with three short racks of pork ribs, plus a half-pint canning jar brimming with that famous mac-n-cheese and another full of coleslaw.
 It was a thing of beauty for this barbeque-lover.
 (By the way, the mac-n-cheese lived up to the hype, and the coleslaw was crisp, sweet and clean tasting.)

 We started with the spicy bourbon habanero ribs, which turned out to be a lot less spicy than they sounded, but were amazingly delicious.